 So far we have learned that subroutines, functions and procedures become global as soon as they are created and persist in the environment.
 These sub routines become immediately available to all other running gsh sessions upon creation.

-You can see what’s loaded by executing the “lsubs” command .
+You can see what’s loaded by executing the lsubs command .

 We have also learned that each script line is executed as soon as the section of code is completed.
 And we learned that the lambda expression allows us to group Gambas code into related block for execution.